 MySQL Shell's schema dump utility and table dump utility do not include users, roles, and grants in a dump, but the instance dump utility can, and does by default.
-The excludeUsers and includeUsers options can also be used in the instance dump utility to exclude or include named user accounts from the dump files.
+From MySQL Shell 8.0.22, the excludeUsers and includeUsers options can also be used in the instance dump utility to exclude or include named user accounts from the dump files.

-If you specify true but the supplied dump files do not contain user accounts, the utility returns a warning and continues.
+If you specify true but the supplied dump files do not contain user accounts, before MySQL Shell 8.0.23, the utility returns an error and stops the import.
+From MySQL Shell 8.0.23, the utility instead returns a warning and continues.